 Figure 18 shows diagrams of two locomotives and several wagons all of which, when forming part of a train, are covered by RU loading.
-Double heading of the locomotives has been allowed for in RU loadings.
+Double heading of the locomotives has been allowed for in RU loading.

-The allowances for dynamic effects for RU loading given in 8.2.3.1 have been calculated so that, in combination with the loading, they cover the effects of slow moving heavy, and fast moving light, vehicles.
-Exceptional vehicles are assummed to move at speeds not exceeding 80 km/h, heavy wagons at speeds of up to 120 km/h, passenger locomotives at speeds of up to 250 km/h and light, high speed trains at speeds of up to 300 km/h.
+The allowances for dynamic effects for RU loading given in 8.2.3.1 have been calculated so that, in combination with that loading, they cover the effects of slow moving heavy, and fast moving light, vehicles.
+Exceptional vehicles are assumed to move at speeds not exceeding 80 km/h, heavy wagons at speeds up to 120 km/h, passenger trains at speeds up to 200 km/h.

 The formulae for the dynamic effects are not to be used to calculate dynamic effects for a particular train on a particular bridge.
-Appropriate methods for this can be found by reference to a recommendation published by the International Union of Railways (UIC), Paris\
+Appropriate methods for this can be found by reference to a recommendation published by the International Union of Railways (UIC), Paris